GRVsati/Sales-Analytics-CDC-Pipeline/README.md

 -Use Amazon Athena to run SQL queries and analyze the data stored in Amazon S3.

 **USE CASES**
--Data replication
+- Data replication
--Data Integration
+- Data Integration
--Event Driven Architecture
+- Event Driven Architecture

 ### Contributing